petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-specifications.md

 1. Click *Save*.

 This creates a new specification called frame color.
-Now, create the remaining specifications following the steps above.
+Now, use the steps above to create the remaining specifications:

 * Frame Dimensions
 * Frame Width